 Using version control means that you’ll be able to see what has changed, who made the changes, and even work on multiple sets of changes at the same time by using branches.
 As a result, work isn’t being overwritten and any conflicts between files are clearly highlighted.

-If you haven’t worked with Git before, have no fear: we’ve written both an introduction to Git as well as a post about more advanced Git usage and workflows.
+If you haven’t worked with Git before, have no fear: we’ve written both an introduction to Git as well as a post about more advanced Git workflows.

 As we move our site under version control, what we don’t keep track of is almost as important as what we do: